 Dry the Area as Quickly as Possible

-The padding underneath your carpet, and indeed the carpet itself, are highly absorbent materials.
-Acting as sponges, they will effectively draw in any liquid that is present.
+The padding underneath your carpet and the rug itself are highly absorbent materials.
+Acting as sponges, they will draw in any liquid that is present.

-This creates serious problems in itself, as this damp material is then prone to culturing mould, mildew and various forms of dangerous fungi spores.
+It creates severe problems as this damp material is then prone to culturing mould, mildew and various forms of dangerous fungi spores.

 When water damage has occurred, it is vital that you immediately ventilate the room.